Frequently Asked Questions About Claims

 Do I need to include all of the requested information on the Claim Form?

 You need to provide as much information as you can remember on the Claim Form.
 Office staff understand that some of this information may be unknown or difficult to recall over time.
 Providing as much information as possible will help quicken the process and reduce the chances of incorrect identity matches.

 When will compensation be paid?

-You may find information about compensation in Senate Bill 402 Section 6.18.(a), Eugenics Compensation Program.
+You may find information about compensation in General Statute § 143B-426.50, Eugenics Compensation Program.